 Criminal Cases Continued for 60 to 90 Days

-A lot of courts right now, in April 2020, are continuing cases for 60 to 90 days so they can just clear out all the courts while they wait for this Coronavirus to settle down and not be as likely to infect somebody.
+A lot of courts right now, in April 2020, are continuing cases for 60 to 90 days, so they can clear out all the courts while they wait for this Coronavirus to settle down and not be as likely to infect somebody.

-If you've got a criminal case pending in Los Angeles county and you need some help and you obviously don't want to go to court because of the Coronavirus, pick up the phone and call me — Ron Hedding.
+I think that's going to cause an extensive backup in the courts.
+Hopefully, that will work to the defendants' advantage in trying to resolve cases so that you can get your matter resolved much more accessible and avoid jail time altogether.
+If you've got a criminal case pending in Los Angeles County and need some help and don't want to go to court because of the Coronavirus, pick up the phone and call me — Ron Hedding.
 I've been doing this for 26 years.

-Obviously, to see what we can do to keep you out of jail moving forward and resolve your matter — whether it be a case that you're innocent of and you need to do a jury trial — which have also all been continued 60 to 90 days — or whether it's a case where they do have the evidence, but obviously you want to do damage control to work out the best resolution possible.
+Obviously, to see what we can do to keep you out of jail moving forward and resolve your matter — whether it be a case that you're innocent of and you need to do a jury trial — which have also all been continued 60 to 90 days — or whether it's a case where they do have the evidence, but obviously, you want to do damage control to work out the best resolution possible.

 So, the Coronavirus is real.
 The courts are taking it seriously.
-But of course, they're criminal courts so none of the 38 courts have closed down completely and they still are handling business in a limited capacity.
-You just need an attorney to guide you through so that you can end up with the best result and not have a bench warrant issued for your arrest.
+But of course, they're criminal courts, so none of the 38 courts have closed down entirely, and they still are handling business in a limited capacity.
+You need an attorney to guide you through to end up with the best result and not have a bench warrant issued for your arrest.